mozilla/fxa/packages/fxa-auth-server/docs/api.md

 :lock: HAWK-authenticated with accountResetToken

-This resets the account password and resets the encrypted "wrap(kB)" value.
+This resets the account password and resets the encrypted "wrap(kB)" to a new randomly-generated value.

 The accountResetToken is single-use, and is consumed regardless of whether the request succeeds or fails.